Learning on Screen Awards

 The Learning on Screen Awards are the UK’s only celebration of film and media production in education.
 Recognising the talents of university and college staff, national broadcasters, arts institutions and students, the awards are the perfect way to get innovative educational media content showcased on a national stage.

-Last year we were overwhelmed by the standard and diversity of the entries we received.
+Last year we were overwhelmed by the standard and diversity of the entries.
 From MOOCs to interactive games and from documentaries to dramas, we saw the very best of educational media from across the UK.
-This year we’re looking for entries once more…and that’s where you come in.
+This year we’re looking for entries again…and that’s where you come in.

 Nominated entries will be showcased on Thursday 27 April 2017 at a special ceremony, with a networking drinks reception attended by industry and education professionals.
 Last year our ceremony was held at the BFI Southbank and presented by television presenter and author, James Holland.